NVSL/CSE141pp-Root/README.md

 ./setup.sh
 ```

 To build everything from source.
+After that, `bin/cse142dev` from
-AFter that, `cse142dev` should be all you need to get into docker and start working.
+`CSE141pp-Root` should be all you need to get into docker and start working.

 ## Setting up SSH